jagregory/abrash-zen-of-asm/src/chapter-14.md

 pushes `DispatchLoopTop`{.nasm} before jumping, so each subroutine returns to `DispatchLoopTop`{.nasm} rather than to the instruction after the `jmp`{.nasm}.)

-Surprisingly, flexibility is not the only virtue of the return-through-register approach — under the right circumstances, performance can benefit as well, since a branch through a register is only 2 bytes long and executes in just 11 cycles.
+Surprisingly, flexibility is not the only virtue of the return-through-register approach—under the right circumstances, performance can benefit as well, since a branch through a register is only 2 bytes long and executes in just 11 cycles.
 [Listing 14-3](#listing-14-3) shows [Listing 14-2](#listing-14-2) modified to store the return address in BP.
-While this code is a tad longer than [Listing 14-2](#listing-14-2), since BP must be loaded, [Listing 14-3](#listing-14-3) executes in 3.03 ms — slightly *faster* than [Listing 14-2](#listing-14-2).
+While this code is a tad longer than [Listing 14-2](#listing-14-2), since BP must be loaded, [Listing 14-3](#listing-14-3) executes in 3.03 ms—slightly *faster* than [Listing 14-2](#listing-14-2).
 The key is that BP is loaded only once, outside the loop, in `CopyPrintable`{.nasm}, so the extra overhead of loading BP is spread over the many repetitions of the loop.
 Meanwhile, the 4-cycle performance advantage of `jmp bp`{.nasm} over `jmp short IsPrintableReturn`{.nasm} is gained every time through the loop.

 What's more, the version of `IsPrintable`{.nasm} in [Listing 14-3](#listing-14-3) can be called from anywhere, so long as the calling code sets BP to the return address.
 By contrast, `IsPrintable`{.nasm} is hardwired to return only to `CopyPrintable`{.nasm} in [Listing 14-2](#listing-14-2).